If you’re new to food allergies, you might wonder what you need to have a well-stocked pantry. This guide is a good place to start!

 If you want to be adventurous, you can also make your own gluten free/allergen free flour blend.
 Cara has a recipe that’s very straightforward, and would be a good place to start if you want to make your own gluten free flour blend.

 Baking Mixes: Sometimes you want to keep things even simpler, and just reach for a boxed mix in order to make pancakes or brownies or muffins.
-Enjoy Life Foods, who specializes in making snacks, chocolate chips, cereal, and cookies that are allergen free has released a line of new products – five baking mixes.
-Now you can easily make allergen free brownies, muffins, pizza crust, pancakes and more.
-These mixes contain ancient grains like teff flours to give these mixes extra protein per serving.
-Although they may not be on your store shelf just yet, they are available to order online.
+Namaste Foods also makes baking mixes.
+You can easily make allergen free brownies, muffins, pizza crust, pancakes and more.

 Baking Powder: Make sure that your baking powder is gluten free.
 I prefer to use Featherweight Baking Powder because it is gluten free and corn free.